 Scotland is more than just the land of tartan, pipe music and porridge!
 Scottish heritage is rich, interesting and varied – and there’s likely to be plenty of facts you may not know.
-Therefore, allow us to share a stack of interesting facts about Scotland for you…
+Therefore, allow us to share a stack of fun facts about Scotland for you…

 Scotland’s capital city is Edinburgh, but it’s not actually its largest.
 That honour, of course, goes to Glasgow, which is often regarded as the country’s second capital.

 Glasgow is, in fact, home to two of the biggest football teams in Scottish history.
 Namely, these are Glasgow Rangers and Glasgow Celtic.
 Both have an intense rivalry, and almost entered the English Premier League some years ago!